 Colleagues aren’t just for work

 A full-time employee will spend more than 80,000 hours at work in their lifetime.
 That’s a whole load of time to spend with your colleagues – whether in person or virtually – and making meaningful human connections with these people makes a massive difference.
-For the at–home employee, particularly those who live alone, this is even more important.
-When the opportunities for chatting in the canteen or over coffee during a break is limited, the M365 platform provides many opportunities to connect outside the boundaries.
+For the at-home employee, particularly those who live alone, this is even more important.
+When the opportunities for chatting in the canteen or over coffee during a break is limited, the Microsoft 365 platform provides many opportunities to connect outside the boundaries.

-MS Yammer is an employee platform for at-work social networking that gives those working from home the opportunity to chat beyond the remit of work, projects and the daily tasks.
+Microsoft Yammer is an employee platform for at-work social networking that gives those working from home the opportunity to chat beyond the remit of work, projects and the daily tasks.
 Using visuals, graphics, GIF animations, emojis and gamification to support open communication between colleagues and friends, genuine likes and dislikes can emerge in these connections, giving the isolated employee a unique sense of connectedness.

 Yammer also allows you to broadcast streamed content and rich-media, keeping all employees in-the-loop and able to engage in simultaneous, interactive discussion – as if they were sitting shoulder-to-shoulder in the audience – wherever they are.